Best BNPL Apps in India 2026: Complete Buy Now Pay Later Guide

 • Electric Car Loans: 7.5% – 9.5% per annum

-Interest rates vary depending on your credit score, income, employer profile, and lenders policies.
+Interest rates vary depending on your credit score, income, employer profile, and lender policies.

-A higher credit Score (759+) helps you get lower interest rates
+A higher credit score (750+) helps you get lower interest rates.

-Higher down payment reduces loan amount and interest burden
+Higher down payment reduces the loan amount and interest burden.

 Car Loan Eligibility Criteria

-Eligibility Criteria a may vary slightly between lenders, but common requirement include:
+Car loan eligibility criteria may vary slightly between lenders, but the common requirements include the following:

 • Minimum: 21 years